 -Rubber cushioned steel rube for enhanced shock absorption and stability

-Verdict: Great quality Torison for anyone looking to upgrade their trailer axle with an independent suspension one.
+Verdict: Great quality Torsion for anyone looking to upgrade their trailer axle with an independent suspension one.

 Last but not the least, we have this torsion axle from Flexiride that has a 3500 lbs. capacity.
 It features a proprietary design that allows the rubber to the bonded to the shaft instead of just lining it.
 This enhances the strength and the performance of all the steel components of the axle.

-Also, unlike conventional torsion axles which operate in compression, this 3500 lbs. axle from Flexiride operates in shear.
-The result is an enhanced vehicular stability, better compliance to angles and an overall smoother ride quality.
+Also, unlike conventional torsion axles that operate in compression, this 3500 lbs. axle from Flexiride operates in shear.
+The result is enhanced vehicular stability, better compliance to angles and overall smoother ride quality.